Gerry Goldstein

 Gerald "Gerry" Harris Goldstein is a criminal defense attorney in San Antonio, Texas, best known for his civil rights and drug-charge defenses.
-He is currently a partner of Goldstein & Orr and is Board Certified by the State Bar of Texas in Criminal Law and Criminal Appellate Law.
+He is currently a partner of Goldstein & Orr and is Board Certified by the State Bar of Texas in criminal law and appeals.

 Early life and education

 Goldstein was born in Santa Maria, California in 1944.
 At the time, his father, Eli Goldstein, was a lawyer working for the Judge Advocate General's Corps (JAG) at the Army Air Force Base in Santa Maria.
 His parents later moved to San Antonio, Texas, where Goldstein grew up.
 Goldstein has a bachelor's degree in art from Tulane University and received his law degree from the University of Texas at Austin in 1968.

 Career

 Goldstein joined his father's law firm in San Antonio.
 After a medical deferment from the Vietnam War, he partnered with Maury Maverick, Jr., a liberal leader in Texas politics, to defend conscientious objectors and civil rights cases.

 In 1970, Goldstein joined the National Organization for the Reform of Marijuana Laws (NORML), and began building a reputation for defending drug charge cases after he represented the organization's founder, Keith Stroup, after a drug bust.